kumahq/kuma-website/docs/docs/1.7.x/explore/observability.md

 ### Metrics

-Kuma exposes metrics with the [TrafficMetrics policy](../policies/traffic-metrics.md) in Prometheus format.
+Kuma exposes metrics with [traffic metrics](../policies/traffic-metrics.md) in Prometheus format.

 You can add annotations to your pods to enable the Datadog agent to scrape metrics.